learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Engineering/Retries.md

 # Retries in web services

 Especially relevant for webserver applications, but useful for others, retries are really tricky to get right.
+Retries are the practice of _retrying_ a network request, usually over HTTP or HTTPS, when it fails.
+It relies on the assumption that most failures are intermittent, meaning only happen rarely.

 Retries and throttling are both terms used to talk about the _flow_ of traffic into a service.
 Often the operators/developers of that service want to make guarantees about the rate of that flow, or otherwise direct traffic.